KDE/digikam-doc/color_management/working_space.rst

     :alt:
     :align: center

-    The Color Profile Details of CIE Chromacity Diagram Show in digiKam
+    The Color Profile Details of CIE Chromaticity Diagram Show in digiKam

 The practical consequences that result from using different RGB primaries, leading to larger or smaller working spaces, are discussed below.
 The practical consequences for different choices for the working space white point are beyond the scope of this manual.
 Here we will talk a little bit about the practical consequences of the working space gamma.